Amaro-Labs/Amaro-Labs/README.md

 # Hey, I'm Alex!

-I’m a Computer Engineering student at the University of California, Irvine focused on embedded systems, autonomy, and intelligent physical systems.
+I’m a Computer Engineering student at the University of California, Irvine building embedded, autonomous, and intelligent physical systems.

 I enjoy working across the stack, from low-level firmware and PCB design to perception and autonomy pipelines.
 My work spans robotics, avionics, biomedicine, and scientific software - I’m especially drawn to the challenges and potential of inventing technologies that meaningfully interact with and improve the physical world.